-NOW THERFORE BE IT RESOLVED by the Board of County Commissioners of Pinellas County, Florida, in a public meeting duly assembled this 11th day of January 2022, that: 1) The Spending Plan as reflected in the attached Exhibit A is hereby conceptually approved for inclusion within the Recovery Plan.
-2) Projects within the Spending Plan are approved for execution subject to regular County procurement and budgetary policies and processes as those may be required to be modified by applicable federal requirements.
-Commissioner Long offered the foregoing Resolution and moved its adoption, which was seconded by Commissioner Flowers, and upon roll call the vote was: AYES: Justice, Long, Eggers, Flowers, Gerard, and Peters.
-NAYS: Seel.
-ABSENT AND NOT VOTING: None.
+NOW THERFORE BE IT RESOLVED by the Board of County Commissioners of Pinellas County, Florida, in

+- 1) The Spending Plan as reflected in the attached Exhibit A is hereby conceptually approved for inclusion within the Recovery Plan. - Projects within the Spending Plan are approved for execution subject to regular County procurement and budgetary policies and processes as those may be required to be modified by applicable federal requirements.

+Commissioner Peters offered the foregoing Resolution and moved its adoption, which was seconded by Commissioner Flowers, and upon roll call the vote was:

+AYES: Long, Eggers, Flowers, Peters, and Seel.

+NAYS: None.

+ABSENT AND NOT VOTING: Justice and Gerard.